The $T^{\mu\nu}$ of the conformal scalars: Conformal scalars, nonlocality, and Weyl-covariant theories

 \enquote{Local} is a relative term (consider, for example, mutually nonlocal operators such as the order and disorder operators in the Ising model).
 It is also possible to probe a local theory with nonlocal operators, and vice versa.
 We want to distinguish these, and make concrete the idea of a local theory, so let us proceed carefully.
 Our aim will be to carefully define what we mean by the set of local operators in a CFT, and then to define what we mean by a local CFT.

 We begin by defining an arbitrary CFT with the following data\footnote{This certainly suffices to obtain all correlation functions of point operators, but for $d\geq 2$ extended (i.e. line, surface, etc.) operators may be required for a full definition \cite[\S 6.2]{Belin:2016yll}.
-We do not explore this here.}: \begin{enumerate} \item A (possibly infinite) list of primaries $P_\mathrm{CFT} = \{\cO_i\}$, together with their $\SO(d+1,1)\times G$ representations: a scaling dimension $\Delta_i$, a spin representation, and an internal symmetry group $G$ representation. \item The values of all OPE coefficients $C_{ijk}$. \end{enumerate} The list of primaries must satisfy various consistency conditions (exploring this is the work of the conformal bootstrap): one such is clearly that it should be closed under the OPE.
+We do not explore this here.}: \begin{enumerate} \item A (possibly infinite) list of primaries $P_\mathrm{CFT} = \{\cO_i\}$, where each primary is specified by its $\text{Spin}(d+1,1)\times G$ representation: a scaling dimension $\Delta_i$, a spin representation, and an internal symmetry group $G$ representation. \item The values of all OPE coefficients $C_{ijk}$. \end{enumerate} The list of primaries must satisfy various consistency conditions (exploring this is the work of the conformal bootstrap).
+The one that we will use here is that this list must be closed under the OPE.